Baffxy/DroxenBot-Research/README.md

-# DroxenBot — Autonomous AI Agent for Early Detection and Decision-Making in High-Velocity Digital Markets
+# DroxenBot — An Autonomous Agent for Early Detection and Decision-Making in High-Velocity Digital Markets

 ### Research Project Repository

 **Author:** Abdullahi Labaran